PiyushPanwarFST/Authentication-App/README.md

 - **React.js:** A JavaScript library for building user interfaces.
 - **React Router:** Declarative routing for React.js applications.
-- **Firebase:** A platform for building web and mobile applications.

 ## Getting Started